dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 and get a list of all the records where the artist is the Dixie Chicks.
 Again, it turns out that the choice of saving the records in a list will pay off.

 The function REMOVE-IF-NOT takes a predicate and a list and returns a list containing only the elements of the original list that match the predicate.
 In other words, it has removed all the elements that don't match the predicate.
-However, REMOVE-IF-NOT doesn't really remove anything--it creates a new list, leaving the original list untouched.
+However, REMOVE-IF-NOT doesn't really remove anything -- it creates a new list, leaving the original list untouched.
 It's like running grep over a file.
-The predicate argument can be any function that accepts a single argument and returns a boolean value--NIL for false and anything else for true.
+The predicate argument can be any function that accepts a single argument and returns a boolean value -- NIL for false and anything else for true.

 For instance, if you wanted to extract all the even elements from a list of numbers, you could use REMOVE-IF-NOT as follows: